DryCreations/wsu-tunnel-app/CONTRIBUTING.md

 ## Logging Issues/Issue Branches

 Log an issue for any question or problem you might have.
 When in doubt, log an issue, and clone the Development Branch as necessary to work out the issue.
-Once complete, merge and delete the branch.
+Once complete, send a pull request (to be reviewed by one other class member during class) after which we will delete the Issue branch.

-The branch nomenclature should match the Issue Number.
+The branch nomenclature should match the Issue Number/Description.

 Please be courteous, respectful, and concise.